 Using your blue cart

-Find tips for preparing your recyclables the right way so we can make sure they are recycled properly and safely at our recycling sorting facility.
+See our tips below for preparing your recyclables the right way so we can make sure they are recycled properly and safely at our recycling sorting facility.

 Not sure where to put an item?
 Visit What Goes Where.